withfatpanda/vue-mix-bootstrap/README.md

 ### Routing

-Build and amazing single-page app with friendly URLs, thanks to [Vue Router](https://router.vuejs.org).
+Build an amazing single-page app with friendly URLs, thanks to [Vue Router](https://router.vuejs.org).

 Your routes are in `./src/js/.routes.js`.